axllent/ssbak/README.md

 ### Environment settings

 SSBak automatically tries to parse either a `.env` or a `_ss_environment.php` in your webroot to detect the database settings.
-You can however export (or override) and of the following by exporting them first in your shell:
+You can however export (or override) any of the following by exporting them first in your shell:

 - `SS_DATABASE_SERVER` **(required)**
 - `SS_DATABASE_NAME` **(required)**